-Aziz Abdukhakimov, Minister of Ecology, Environmental Protection, and Climate Change of Uzbekistan, said: "The implementation of this project enables the introduction of advanced igoplus technologies and innovative methods aimed at improving water management, increasing soil fertility, and developing agro-aquaculture.
+Aziz Abdukhakimov, Minister of Ecology, Environmental Protection, and Climate Change of Uzbekistan, said: "The implementation of this project enables the introduction of advanced technologies and innovative methods aimed at improving water management, increasing soil fertility, and developing agro-aquaculture.
 This initiative enhances agricultural productivity and food security in the region.
-It also promotes long-term sustainability, addresses critical environmental issues such as soil salinization, and strengthens economic development by creating new jobs and supporting local communities."
+It also promotes longsustainability, addresses critical term environmental issues such as soil salinization. and strengthens economic development by creating new jobs and supporting local communities."